-Outside of the FPGA is the physical layer interface (PHY) chip that actually connects to the Ethernet cable on one side, and the FPGA pins on the other side.
+Outside of the FPGA is the physical layer interface (PHY) that actually connects to the Ethernet cable on one side, and the FPGA pins on the other side.
 The EMAC is the peripheral that is inside the FPGA that connects from the FPGA pins to the OPB bus of the MicroBlaze allowing the processor to talk to the Ethernet chip.

-This module is built on top of Module m03.
-It expects a MicroBlaze system with an interrupt controller and serial Uart device for standard I/O. If you didn't successfully add the DIP switch in m03, you can build onto the simpler design.
+This lab is built on top of the previous week's lab.
+It expects a MicroBlaze system with an interrupt controller and serial Uart device for standard I/O. If you didn't successfully add the DIP switch to last week's lab, you can build onto the simpler design.